 What is your favorite image and why?

-My favourite photo is the scene in Muzhappilangad Beach in Kerala (above).
+My favorite photo is the scene in Muzhappilangad Beach in Kerala (above).
 I love the arrangement of the two families and their small children, and the red and pink colors of their clothes blowing in the breeze against the blue sky.